dicebear/dicebear/apps/docs/pages/specification/implement-dicebear-core/index.md

 The DiceBear repository ships a language-neutral parity test suite at [`tests/fixtures/parity/`](https://github.com/dicebear/dicebear/tree/10.x/tests/fixtures/parity).
-It is the canonical way to verify a new implementation: the JavaScript, PHP, Python, Rust, Go, and Dart reference implementations all consume the same JSON fixtures and assert the same outputs, so any port that reads these fixtures gets the same coverage for free.
+It is the canonical way to verify a new implementation: the JavaScript, PHP, Python, Rust, Go, Dart, and C# reference implementations all consume the same JSON fixtures and assert the same outputs, so any port that reads these fixtures gets the same coverage for free.

 The fixture tree contains: